The Wilderness Society (Australia)

 The Wilderness Society is an Australian, community-based, not-for-profit non-governmental environmental advocacy organisation.
-Its vision is to "transform Australia into a society that protects, respects and connects with the natural world that sustains us."

-It is a community-based organisation with a philosophy of nonviolence and consensus decision-making.
-While the Wilderness Society is a politically unaligned group, it actively engages the community to lobby politicians and parties.

-The Wilderness Society comprises a number of separately incorporated organisations and has Campaign Centres located in all Australian capital cities (except Darwin and Canberra) and a number of regional centres.
+The society is organized as a public company limited by guarantee.
+It has separately incorporated campaign centres, passed in the capital of each Australian state (plus Launceston and Newcastle).
+Most campaign centres are separately incorporated and operate as membership organizations: The Wilderness Society Newcastle Incorporated, The Wilderness Society (South Australia) Inc, The Wilderness Society (Tasmania) Inc, The Wilderness Society Victoria Inc, and The Wilderness Society WA Inc.

 History

 The Wilderness Society was formed initially as the Tasmanian Wilderness Society (TWS) and was transition from the South West Tasmania Action Committee.